Canon 5D vs Nikon D850

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D does not offer wifi capability.
+In contrast, the 5D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 5D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Nikon D850 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D and the Nikon D850?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.